Léon Blum: Spanish Civil War

 The Spanish Civil War broke out in July 1936 and deeply divided France.
-Blum adopted a policy of neutrality rather than assisting his ideological fellows, the Spanish Left-leaning Republicans.
+Blum adopted a policy of neutrality rather than assisting his ideological soulmates, the Spanish Left-leaning Republicans.
 He acted from fear of splitting his domestic alliance with the centrist Radicals, or even precipitating an ideological civil war inside France.
 His refusal to send arms to Spain strained his alliance with the Communists, who followed Soviet policy and demanded all-out support for the Spanish Republic.
 The impossible dilemma caused by this issue led Blum to resign in June 1937.
 All the constituents of the French left supported the Republican government in Madrid, while the right supported the Nationalist insurgents.
 Blum's cabinet was deeply divided and he decided on a policy of non-intervention, and collaborated with Britain and 25 other countries to formalize an agreement against sending any munitions or volunteer soldiers to Spain.
 The Air Minister defied the cabinet and secretly sold warplanes to Madrid.
 Jackson concludes that the French government "was virtually paralyzed by the menace of civil war at home, the German danger abroad, and the weakness of her own defenses."
-The Republicans by 1938 were losing badly (they gave up in 1939), sending upwards of 500,000 political refugees across the border into France, where they were held in camps.
+The Republicans by 1938 were losing badly (they surrendered in 1939), sending upwards of 500,000 political refugees across the border into France, where they were held in camps.

 Attacks on Blum

-On 13 February 1936, shortly before becoming Prime Minister, Blum was dragged from a car and almost beaten to death by the Camelots du Roi, a group of antisemites and royalists.
+On 13 February 1936, shortly before becoming prime minister, Blum was dragged from a car and almost beaten to death by the Camelots du Roi, a group of antisemites and royalists.
 The group's parent organisation, the right-wing Action Française league, was dissolved by the government following this incident, not long before the elections that brought Blum to power.
 Blum became the first socialist and the first Jew to serve as Prime Minister of France.
 As such he was an object of particular hatred from antisemitic elements.

 In its short life, the Popular Front government passed important legislation, including the 40-hour week, 12 paid annual holidays for the workers, collective bargaining on wage claims, and the full nationalisation of the armament and military aviation industries.
 This latter sweeping action had the unanticipated effect of disrupting the production of armaments at the wrong time, only three years away from the beginning of war in September 1939.
 Blum also attempted to pass legislation extending the rights of the Arab population of Algeria, but this was blocked by "colons", colonist representatives in the Chamber and Senate.